 3.7 Power and Ground Routing

 4 Global and Detailed Placement After partitioning the circuit into smaller modules (Chap.
-2) and floorplanning the layout to determine block outlines and pin locations (Chap.
-3), placement seeks to determine the locations of standard cells or logic elements within each block while addressing optimization objectives, e.g., minimizing the total length of connections between elements.
-Specifically, global placement (Sec.
-4.3) assigns general locations to movable objects, while detailed placement (Sec.
-4.4) refines object locations to legal cell sites and enforces non-overlapping constraints.
+2) and floorplanning the layout to determine the outlines and positions of blocks and their pin locations (Chap.
+3), placement seeks to determine the locations of (standard) cells or logic elements within each block.
+Placement is subject to multiple optimization objectives, a common one being the minimization of the total length of connections between elements.
+Global placement (Sec.
+4.3) assigns general locations to movable objects, which is then followed by detailed placement (Sec.
+4.4), which refines object locations to legal cell sites and enforces nonoverlapping constraints.